 Ahhh, July’s FoodLove Bloghop theme is highlighting of one of my favorite foods on earth – the lovely tomato.
 Probably because I’m part Italian and close to New Jersey, I’m a fanatic.
 I’m convinced whomever doesn’t like tomatoes just has never had a fresh, in-season, super ripe tomato.
 In an ideal world, a visit to Italy would be the cure (I’d put olive haters on this trip, too.)
 But if you don’t have the budget for a jaunt to Europe, I’m thinking these fab recipes from my fellow #tomatolove bloggers may help convince you.

-Recently, I’ve been roasting tomatoes, which brings out a divine sweetness and smoky flavor.
-It’s all about going “slow & low” – cooking for about 1 1/2 hours at a low temperature.
+Recently, I’ve been oven roasting tomatoes, which brings out a divine sweetness and smoky flavor.
+I’ve been going “slow & low” – cooking for about 1 1/2 hours at a low temperature.
 Despite the time factor, it’s super easy – you basically stick them in a oven and pretty much forget about them.

 A crostata (like a galette) is a free-form pie whose dough only partially covers the filling.
 It doesn’t have to be pretty, in fact the more “rustic” looking, the better in my book.
 Most of the time, crostatas are filled with fruit like plums, peaches, pears or apples but I decide to go savory and hey, tomatoes ARE a fruit!
 Besides the time factor for roasting, this is such a simple recipe (especially if you decide to just use store bought puff pastry or pie crust – even though I encourage you to at least try to make it once.)